VanessaBIACertified/Vanessa-Certified-BIA-Speicalist/README.md

 ## Fun Facts About Me
 - 📍 Currently in Maryland but **open to relocating to Florida**!
 - 🍵 I’m a coffee lover who once worked at Starbucks—so I can analyze data and make a mean latte!
+- 🤓 I'm currently enrolled at Harvard to deepen my SQL expertise.
 - ✈️ When I’m not working, I love traveling and exploring new places.
+- ✨ I love being versatile and continuously learning—right now, I’m learning Spanish!
+- 🎯 My goal for 2025 is to land my dream job as a Data Analyst and drive off in a pink 2025 Mercedes CLE 300 4MATIC Coupe!

 ## Open to Opportunities
 I'm eager to collaborate on **outsourcing projects** where I can apply my analytical skills to solve real-world business challenges.
 Whether it's data visualization, reporting, or process optimization, I'm ready to contribute!